-Following the approval of the Decision Tree for the Sitewide Groundwater OU-5 RDIP in December 2021, a revised RDIP was submitted to DTSC for review on June 17, 2022.
-DTSC provided comments on the revised RDIP, and updates are currently being prepared by CCG.
+Following the approval of the Decision Tree for the OU-5 Sitewide Groundwater RDIP in December 2021, a revised RDIP was submitted to DTSC for review on June 17, 2022.
+DTSC provided comments on the revised RDIP, and updates are currently being prepared by CCG for submittal.
 Monitoring activities for the OU-5 will start once the RDIP is finalized.